taoteh1221/Slideshow_Crypto_Ticker/README.txt

 MANUAL INSTALLATION (IF AUTO-INSTALL SCRIPT FAILS, ETC)...

 IMPORTANT NOTES: USE RASPBIAN #FULL# DESKTOP, #NOT# LITE, OR YOU LIKELY WILL HAVE SOME ISSUES EVEN AFTER UPGRADING TO GUI (trust me).
-If your system is NOT a Raspberry Pi, or you are logged in / running as a user other than 'pi', just substitute that username in place of the 'pi' user in references below.
+If your system is NOT a Raspberry Pi, or you are logged in / running as a user other than 'pi', just substitute that username in place of the 'YOUR_USER_NAME' user in references below.

 UPGRADE NOTES: For v2.13.0 and higher, delete any OLDER install's /scripts/ and /apps/ sub-directories WITHIN the main 'dfd-crypto-ticker' directory (THESE ARE NO LONGER USED).

-Create a new directory / folder named 'dfd-crypto-ticker' in /home/pi/ on your Raspberry Pi, and put all the app's files and folders into this directory.
+Create a new directory / folder named 'dfd-crypto-ticker' in /home/YOUR_USER_NAME/ on your Raspberry Pi, and put all the app's files and folders into this directory.

 ---------------------

-Run these commands (logged in as user pi):
+Run these commands (logged in as user YOUR_USER_NAME):

 sudo apt-get update && sudo apt-get upgrade